CONNECTICUT UNIFORM ELECTRONIC TRANSACTIONS ACT

 (f) A record retained as an electronic record in accordance with subsection (a) satisfies a law requiring a person to retain a record for evidentiary, audit, or like purposes, unless a law enacted after the effective date of this act specifically prohibits the use of an electronic record for the specified purpose.

-(g) This section does not preclude a governmental agency of this State from specifying additional requirements for the retention of a record subject to the agency's jurisdiction.
+(g) This section does not preclude a public agency, as defined in section 1-200 of the general statutes, of this state from specifying additional requirements for the retention of a record subject to the agency's jurisdiction.

 SECTION 14.
 ADMISSIBILITY IN EVIDENCE.
 In a proceeding, evidence of a record or signature may not be excluded solely because it is in electronic form.